 Isle Au Haut Light (Robinson Point Light)

 Isle au Haut, Maine

 Isle Au Haut means High Island, and with an elevation of 556 feet, it was the perfect place for the United States Army Corps of Engineers to build the 39-foot Isle Au Haut Light.
 The 20-acre property was purchased from Charles Robinson and Robinson's name has persisted over the years.
 Locals refer to the light as Robinson Point Light.
 It has remained active since it was established in 1907 but the property has changed hands many times.
 Currently owned by the town of Isle Au Haut and restored in 1999, the complex is open to the public with Isle Au Haut Island accessible via a ferry from Stonington, ME.
 Isle Au Haut is occupied by about 50 year-round residents.
 The island was the last in the nation to stop using crank telephones and many of the homes still have neither telephone or electricity.

 South Portland, Maine 04106

 Originally established in 1855 as a wooden structure, the current Portland Breakwater Light, also known as Bug Light due to its small size, was rebuilt in 1875.
 The new 25-foot lighthouse was constructed of cast-iron plates hidden by ornate architectural features.
 Designed by Thomas U. Walter, famous for designing the US Capitol east and west wings as well as its current dome, the lighthouse features six Corinthian columns inspired by the Choragic Monument of Lysicrates in Athens.
-Originally decommissioned in 1943 as the breakwater was absorbed by landfill for shipyards building Liberty Ships for the war effort, the lighthouse was restored in 1989 and reactivated 2002.
+Originally decommissioned in 1943 as the breakwater was absorbed by the landfill for shipyards building Liberty Ships for the war effort, the lighthouse was restored in 1989 and reactivated 2002.
 Bug Light Park has been established in order to allow visitors to view the Portland Breakwater Light up cose.